Mina Rees: Education

-She was valedictorian at Hunter College High School in New York City.
+After a suggestion from a junior high teacher, Rees took an entrance exam and was accepted into a school for gifted women, Hunter College High School in New York City.
+She graduated valedictorian in 1919, after taking 4 years of mathematics classes.
+After graduation, Rees attended Hunter College where she majored in mathematics.
+As a sophomore there, she was given the opportunity to teach a laboratory trigonometry class, which she prepared for by attending a class at Teachers College, Columbia University.
+While a student, she became a part-time teacher at Hunter High School.
 She graduated summa cum laude with a math major at Hunter College in 1923.
-She received a master's degree in mathematics from Columbia University in 1925, where she also studied law.
-At that time she was told unofficially that "the Columbia mathematics department was not really interested in having women candidates for Ph.D's".
+She received a master's degree in mathematics from Teachers College, Columbia University in 1925, where she also studied law.
+At that time, she was told unofficially that "the Columbia mathematics department was not really interested in having women candidates for PhD's".
 She started teaching at Hunter College then took a sabbatical to study for the doctorate at the University of Chicago in 1929.
 She earned her doctorate in 1931 with a dissertation on abstract algebra titled "Division algebras associated with an equation whose group has four generators," published in the American Journal of Mathematics, Vol 54 (Jan.
-1932), 51-65.
-Her advisor was Leonard Dickson.
+1932), 51–65.
+Her advisor was Leonard Dickson, who agreed to help Rees with division algebra even though he was no longer in the field.
+Dickson was known to advise female scientists, and he worked with 8% of all women PhDs in mathematics in the US.